 The opioid epidemic is increasingly touching the tiniest of lives, according to new research, and doctors who treat those affected say the impact is heartbreaking.

-More babies of mothers addicted to opioids are being born dependent on the drugs themselves.
+More babies of mothers addicted to opioids are being born dependent on the drugs themselves, driven by a sharp surge in rural areas of the country.
 The newborns come into the world suffering from what medical experts call neonatal abstinence syndrome (NAS), a term for the constellation of health problems a baby experiences as it’s withdrawing from exposure to narcotics inside its mother’s womb.

 The only treatment for these newborns is often more drugs, but researchers in Massachusetts are testing a new alternative for this vulnerable population.